STAGWELL (STGW) MARKETING CLOUD ACQUIRES CUSTOMER EXPERIENCE & INSIGHTS LEADER MARU GROUP TO SCALE GLOBAL PLATFORM

-SMC's second acquisition integrates SaaS hub linking behavioral, transactional and attitudinal data with Stagwell's global insights capabilities
+SMC's second acquisition integrates SaaS platform linking global behavioral, transactional and attitudinal data

 NEW YORK, Oct.
 12, 2022 /PRNewswire/ -- Stagwell (NASDAQ: STGW), the challenger network built to transform marketing, has acquired Maru Group, a leading software experience & insights data platform.
-Maru will join the Stagwell Marketing Cloud (SMC), a suite of proprietary software-as-a-service (SaaS) and data-as-a-service (DaaS) tools for in-house marketing teams.
+Maru will join the Stagwell Marketing Cloud, a suite of proprietary SaaS and DaaS tools for in-house marketing teams.

 Maru strengthens SMC's global, blue-chip client list and presence including Buenos Aires, Chicago, London, Los Angeles, New York, San Francisco, Southampton, Toronto, and Vancouver.